parulbhutaniwadhwa/All_Projects/DeepLearning_clusteringFlowerImages/README.md

-Project: Image Clustering Final Project
+Project: Image Clustering Project
+This project takes a dataset of different kinds of flowers and using deep learning models identify clusters of similar types.
 ## Steps to run the project

 1. Upload clustering.ipynb file to colab.